THOMZY/JMusicBot-JPtoEN/README.md

 ### Changes :

+* Added an optional web panel for bot control / management.
 * Added `/radio` command that searches and plays radio stations.
 * Added `/stats` command to view total play time and songs played.
 * `/nowplaying` now have more and cleaner informations.